joungh93/pyDrizzlePac/README.md

 ## Future works
-* Current version sets the reference image as the **first observation date** image.
+* Current version sets the reference image as the image with _**the first observation date**_.
 To select the reference image manually will be possible in the future version.
 * Iteration of drizzling might be added.

 To update this code is an on-going task... :crying_cat_face: :sweat_drops: